Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 5. First Aid Kit

+Every camper should carry a first aid kit of some description.
 Blisters, cuts, bug bites… anything can happen during a trip in the backcountry, so you’ll need to be prepared.
 Buying a ready-made first aid kit takes a lot of the guesswork out of building your own kit, but you still might want to add your own personal touches.

 6. Water Bottle

-Many campsites offer potable water, but you’ll still need a way to drink it.
+One of the most obvious must-have camping accessories is the humble water bottle.
 A stainless steel water bottle comes in handy for all sorts of tasks from making coffee in the morning to bringing water along on your hiking trips.

 The Klean Kanteen TKWide water bottle is our choice for our camping capers.
 It simply does what we need it to, keeps hot stuff hot, and cold stuff cold, and does it well.